Rath2601/core_java/README.md

 * child class object can access all methods from parent class.
-* If A a = new C(); , In this, instance of C is created and with this we can access all methods of the classes (A, B, C)
+* If A a = new C(); , In this, instance of C is created and with this we can access all methods of the classes (A, B, C) [**but if the method is overriden in all the classes , then the last overriden method only can be called.
+To call precisely need to create object specifically.**]
 * If Instance created for A only its method can be accessed.
 If instance created for B methods of A & B can be accessed.
 * IF we create B b =(B) new A(); JVM will throw ClassCastException.
 B is a subset of A. so it will think B can't be initialized with A object.
 * A final class can't be subclassed.